AideenByrne/python-project/README.md

 20. Plots a histogram of Petal Width measurements in yellow
 21. Plots a histogram showing above measurements in assigned colours

 I found NumPy a little easier and more intuitive to use, perhaps using and learning Pandas helped with that.
 When it came to writing code for maximum and minimum I found I didn't need to first check the [NumPy tutorial](https://docs.scipy.org/doc/numpy/user/quickstart.html) but just try "max" and "min".
-I did need to Google how to find the [standard deviation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.std.html) and [how to label histograms](https://medium.com/python-pandemonium/data-visualization-in-python-histogram-in-matplotlib-dce38f49f89c).
+I did need to Google how to find the [standard deviation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.std.html) and of course, [how to label histograms](https://medium.com/python-pandemonium/data-visualization-in-python-histogram-in-matplotlib-dce38f49f89c).

 ### References
 ###### Background Reading: